 I’m Lisa.
-I’m a brown-shouldered mama living near a seaside vegetable farm with my fella and my kids.
+I’m a brown-shouldered mom living near a seaside vegetable farm with my husband and my kids.
 We work hard and play hard and our fridge is truly an embarrassment of riches.

 I did assume, what with all those big commitments – marriage, home ownership, running a business, motherhood – that life had fewer surprises in store for me.
 It has been humbling, exhausting, and delightful to learn that’s not how it works.
 In an initially-heartbreaking-but-now-quite-exciting turn of events, we put our farm on the market in early 2013, spent a growing season in the Hudson Valley, and are now settling into a life near the sea.